fauxtix/MauiRecipesApp/README.md

   - Recipes already researched, are stored locally using an SQLite database.
     This feature is used to provide faster, optimized responses to the user.

-- **Data Expiration and Cleanup**:
-  - Recipes stored locally have an **`ExpirationDate`** field that defines their validity period.
+- **Cleanup**:
-  - There's an option to manually clean expired recipes via the app's interface.
+  - There's an option to manually clean all recipes stored locally, via the app's interface.

 - **Choose Number of Recipes**:
   - Users can select the number of recipes to load, with options for 10, 20, or 30 recipes.